acidlabs/chef-lemp/README.md

 ### 5. Recommendations

-If you're using a SSH Credentials to access your server, we recommend to lock your deploy user password.
+If you're using SSH Credentials to access your server, we recommend to lock your deploy user password.
-That way, your user's password is going to expire in a very short intervals.
+That way, your user's password is going to expire in very short intervals.
 You can do this executing:

 ```bash
 sudo passwd <deploy_user> -l
 ```

 Maybe you will experience problems with `fcgiwrap`, because this service has www-data user as owner.
-If you get a `Permission Denied` error trying to serve your CGI scripts, change the owner and group of the socket to to your to match your deploy user and group.
+If you get a `Permission Denied` error trying to serve your CGI scripts, change the owner and group of the socket to match your deploy user and group.

 ```bash
 sudo chown <deploy_user>:<deploy:group> /var/run/fcgiwrap.socket